Planning to visit St. Joseph Catholic Church in Wauwatosa? Here’s what you’ll encounter in our church facility and in

 Hand-shaking: After praying the Lord’s Prayer – the Our Father, we exchange a sign of peace – usually a handshake or, between couples and families, a kiss.
 If you are not comfortable with this gesture or have a bad cold, don’t feel obligated to participate or simply offer a nod and a wave.

 Communion: Roman Catholics not in a state of serious sin, and members of Orthodox churches, the Assyrian Church of the East, and the Polish National Catholic Church, are welcome to join us in Communion.
-We use real wine, and — as Scriptures teach — believe the bread and wine to be totally transformed into the Body and Blood of Christ.
+We use real wine, and — as Scriptures teach — believe the bread and wine to be totally transformed into the Body and Blood, Soul and Divinity of Christ.

 If you will not receive Communion, you are encouraged to join the Communion line with your arms crossed across your chest; the distributor will give you a blessing.

 At Communion time, ministers will bring the Body and Blood of Christ to various stations in the front of both levels of the church.
 We process from the pews to the distributor, and follow the practice of gently bowing before receiving the Sacrament.
 The Body of Christ may be received in the hand or can be placed directly into your mouth.
 The Blood of Christ is distributed in common cups; the distributor wipes the cup clean after each recipient’s sip.
 It is not appropriate to take a host and dip it into the cup.
 If not enough ministers are available, some stations will only have the Body of Christ.